 User Pool Lambda Triggers

 A user migration Lambda trigger allows easy migration of users from your existing user management system into the Cognito user pool.
-In addition, according to AWS Documentation
+In addition, a

 Amazon Cognito invokes this trigger when a user does not exist in the user pool at the time of sign-in with a password, or in the forgot-password flow.
 After the Lambda function returns successfully, Amazon Cognito creates the user in the user pool.